Mograsim-Team/Mograsim/docs/getting_started.md

 2. Go to "Help" -> "Install New Software...".
 3. Add the Mograsim update site:
 	1. Click on "Add...".
 	2. Next to "Location:", enter the update site address.
-Note: Currently, there is no online update site for Mograsim.
-You have to build Mograsim yourself as described in [Building Mograsim](building_mograsim.md).
+Currently, this is http://vmschulz34.in.tum.de/updatesite/.
+This address could, however, change in the future.
 	3. Click on "Add".
 1. Tick "Mograsim".
 2. Click on "Next >" two times, read and accept the license, and click on "Finish".